dmitxe/yii2-wiki-module/README.md

-# yii2-wiki-module
+# yii2-wiki
-Yii2-Wiki-Module is a flexible implementation of a simple wiki for Yii2
+Yii2-Wiki is a flexible implementation of a wiki for Yii2

 ## Installation
 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).